w3c-ccg/traceability-vocab/DEVELOPMENT.md

 directory, starting from the root of this repository.

-To enable standard re-usable parts for defining RDF classes in credentials, we have a `common` folder located at `/docs/openapi/components/schemas/common/` to store these classes.
-As a comparison to React think of `credentials` as top-level pages, and think of `common` as the components that make up these pages.
+To enable standard re-usable parts for defining RDF classes in credentials, we have a `common` folder located at `/docs/openapi/components/schemas/common/` in which we store these classes.
+As a comparison to React, think of `credentials` as top-level pages, and think of `common` as the components that make up these pages.

 Presentations are a way to exchange credentials between parties.
 Presentations can have a specific schema or structure